MyEtherWallet/knowledge-base/source/_posts/private-keys-and-passwords/lost-private-key.md

 * If you know when you created it, look through all files during that time period for any documents or screenshots.
 * Generate a new wallet via our interface and take a look at the different options you may have downloaded or saved.
 Sometimes backtracking can help jog your memory.

-In the future, we strongly recommend you use our companion app [MEWconnect](), or purchase [a hardware wallet]() for higher security.
-If you must use a private key, print out a paper version of your wallet, keep it in multiple physical locations, and only use it with an [offline version of MEW]().
+In the future, we strongly recommend you use our companion app [MEWconnect][MEWconnect], or purchase [a hardware wallet][hardwareLedger] for higher security.
+If you must use a private key, print out a paper version of your wallet, keep it in multiple physical locations, and only use it with an [offline version of MEW][offlineMEW].

-You can read more about how to safely back up your wallet [here]().
+You can read more about how to safely back up your wallet [here][backitup].

+[MEWconnect]: /posts/mewconnect/mewconnect-user-guide/
+[hardwareLedger]: /posts/hardware-wallets/using-ledger-with-mew/
+[offlineMEW]: /posts/offline/offline-mew-looks-weird/
+[backitup]: /posts/mewconnect/mewconnect-101-recover/